[Yamagata Prefecture] Walking through Tokamachi and Nanokamachi in Yamagata City, where the scent of the Edo period remains

 - URL: Noshiume Honpo Satoya

-``Nomuraya'' is a textile wholesaler founded in the early Edo period, and began selling cotton products such as cotton cotton for bedding and futons in the late Edo period.
-The current owner is the 12th generation, and the store still uses the same storehouse as before.
+Nomuraya is a textile wholesaler founded in the early Edo period, and began dealing in cotton products such as cotton batting for bedding and futons from the late Edo period.
+The current owner is the 12th generation, and the store is still located in the same storehouse as it was in the past

 - Address: 2-4-9 Tokamachi, Yamagata City